 A. Typically 12 weeks for the Spring and Fall semesters and 3-9 weeks for the summer.

 Q. How many semesters are there each year ?

-A. Two full sessions plus an abbreviated six-week summer session.
+A. Two full sessions plus an abbreviated three to nine-week summer session.

 Q. How is ALIR related to NEISD?